 Mr. Genovese is a Chartered Accountant, with a B.Comm and B.Acc from the University of Witwatersrand, Johannesburg (South Africa), and has over 30 years of experience in both the merchant and financial sector of the metals and mining industry.
 Mr. Genovese is currently the CEO of Nage Capital Management in Baar, Switzerland.
-He is also the Chairman of Ferrexpo plc and a member of the board of directors of Nevada Copper Corp.
+He is also the Chairman of Ferrexpo plc.
 He was previously employed at Glencore International AG where he held several senior positions including CEO of the CIS region and manager of the Moscow office.